CORE VIRTUES FOUNDATION

 Wonder

 Brighton, Catherine.
 The Brontes: Scenes from the Childhood of Charlotte, Branwell, Emily, and Anne.
-Chronicle Books, 1994.
+Frances Lincoln Children's Books, 2005.
 (2-4)

 This delightful childhood biography of the Bronte sisters captures their wonder at the richness of life and their unique gifts of imagination.
 Calling themselves the four genii, they begin to create fantasy kingdoms in their minds and on paper.